anything.com

 Frequently Asked Questions

-Anything writes queries automatically, but you can use the SQL editor in the database viewer or create a custom function by describing the exact query you need.
+Anything writes queries automatically, but for custom queries, you can use the SQL editor in the database viewer or create a Function and specify exactly what you need.

-Every database runs on PostgreSQL infrastructure via Neon, which automatically scales as your application grows and handles all data storage requirements.
+Every database runs on PostgreSQL via Neon, which is designed to autoscale seamlessly as your app and function usage grows.

 Conclusion